htcondor/htcondor/docs/users-manual/quick-start-guide.rst

 What is a Job?
 --------------

-Job is a very specific term in HTCondor.
+"Job" is a very specific term in HTCondor.
 A job is the atomic unit of work.
 A job may use multiple cores on one machine, but one job may not (in general) run across more than one machine.
-To effectively use HTCondor, you will need to divide your total work (often called a workflow) into a number of jobs, which can run asynchronously with respect to each other, but which may be connected by input and output files.
+To effectively use HTCondor, you will need to divide your total work (often called a workflow) into a number of jobs.
+These atomic units of work run asynchronously with respect to each other, but may be connected by input and output files.
 Each job is described by a Job ClassAd, which is usually created by the system from a submit description file.
 HTCondor is a High Throughput system, which means it has been designed to